HomeEmployee Benefits ResourcesLeaves and Time OffHow to apply for stress leave in Alberta

 Can an Employer Deny Stress Leave in Alberta? ebs

-While employers in Alberta are generally required to grant stress leave when it falls under the provisions of the Employment Standards Code or the Alberta Human Rights Act, there are some circumstances where they may have legal grounds to deny the request:
+While employers in Alberta are generally required to grant stress leave, there are 5 circumstances where they may have legal grounds to deny the request:

 • Insufficient notice: If the employee fails to provide reasonable notice of their need for leave